MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 > **TIP**: To learn more about deploying azure functions, see [Deploy Azure Functions from Visual Studio Code]](https://code.visualstudio.com/tutorials/functions-extension/deploy-app).

 ### Using and Calling CloudScript using Azure Functions from your PlayFab Title

-In order to use the function you just created from the PlayFab SDK, you will need to download one of our BetaSDKs.
-These are gated SDKs, and you will need to request access to them via [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
-Once you have access to the [Beta SDKs](https://github.com/PlayFab?utf8=%E2%9C%93&q=beta&type=&language=) you can download the one specifically for the environment you are making your game in.

 > **NOTE:** The examples code within the this guide will be written in Unity C# & Azure Function C# code.